toastnz/silvershop-api/docs/en/INDEX.md

 The images returned with the cart model are resampled.
 Add your own yaml configuration to customise these to match you site design.

+Below is the default.
+You can replace the structure entirely, add or remove sizes, and define your own pixel dimensions.

 ```yaml
 ImageModel:
   image_sizes: